 Adjunctive therapy

-- Consider IVIG in patients with streptococcal TSS (e.g., those with hypotension refractory to vasopressors).
+- Consider IVIG in adults with streptococcal TSS (e.g., those with hypotension refractory to vasopressors).

 Consults and disposition